Emergency Dentist Information

-Dr. Bobby Brown, General Dentist, has been helping dentist emergencies for over 31 years and always keeps time reserved in the office’s schedule if you are in pain.
+At Dr. Bobby Brown and Associates, General Dentist, they have been helping people with dental emergencies for over 31 years and always keeps time reserved in the office’s schedule if you are in pain.

 If the dental injury is the result of physical trauma to the mouth or head (fall. automobile accident and sport activities) try to get immediate attention.

 Suspected jaw fracture: